Invariance and naturality of knot lattice homology and homotopy: Links of Singularity and Generalized Algebraic Links

 \subsection{Checking Blow-Ups Suffice}

-This section will focus on showing that the link type \((Y,L)\) of a generalized algebraic link determines the nested singularity type used to create it.
-In particular, we show that any two plumbing representations of the same generalized algebraic link are equivalent up to a series of blow-ups and blow-downs, which can be done in the algebraic/analytic setting.
-This fact may potentially be known to experts, but we could not find a proof in the literature prior to its independent proof by Jackson \cite{otherInvariance}.
+This section will focus on showing that the link type \((Y,L)\) of a weak generalized algebraic link determines the topology of the minimal good resolution of the nested singularity type used to create it.
+In particular, we show that any two good representations of the same generalized algebraic link are equivalent up to a series of blow-ups and blow-downs, which can be done in the algebraic/analytic setting.
+This fact may potentially be known to experts, but we could not find a proof in the literature prior to the independent proof by Jackson \cite{otherInvariance}.
 The equivalence of link types we are considering is up to homeomorphism of the three-manifold which takes one link to the other.
 However, while we are showing that knowledge of the algebraic/analytic setting suffices to get between any two represenations of the same link type, we will have to use knowledge regarding a broader class of three-manifolds and links to do so.

-\begin{definition} A \emph{graph manifold} is a three-manifold which is the boundary of a plumbing of surfaces (orientable or not), with positive or negative intersections between the base surfaces, and any intersection form.
-The surfaces may even have boundary, where the three-manifold is the fiber boundary instead of the boundary of the full four-manifold.
+\begin{definition} A \emph{graph manifold} is a three-manifold which is the boundary of a plumbing of disk bundles of surfaces (base surfaces may be orientable or not), with positive or negative intersections between the base surfaces, and any intersection form.
+The base surfaces may even have boundary, where the three-manifold is the fiber boundary instead of the boundary of the full four-manifold.

-A \emph{graph link} is a link encoded as a graph manifold with boundary, where boundary components are equipped with isotopy classes of simply connected closed curves.
+A \emph{graph link} is a link encoded as a graph manifold with boundary, where boundary components are equipped with isotopy classes of simple closed curves.
 The corresponding link is achieved by gluing solid tori to the manifold so that the meridians of the solid tori are sent to the isotopy classes in question, and then using the cores of the solid tori for the link. \end{definition}

-Graph links can be represented as unweighted vertices in plumbing graphs, where the meridinal data is assumed to come from the boundary of the base surfaces.
+Graph links can be represented as unweighted vertices in plumbing graphs, where the meridinal data is assumed to come from the boundary of the fiber of the unweighted vertex.
 They are often given a different decoration to distinguish them from other vertices with boundary components that do not have meridinal data.
 Here unweighted vertices that are meant to represent links do not have genus or a number of boundary components listed.
 They also are given names with a subscript of 0.